Abraham Bolden: Secret Service career

 In October 1960, Bolden became a member of the United States Secret Service.
-In June 1961, he was transferred from Chicago and given a temporary assignment on the White House detail guarding President John F. Kennedy.
-With the assignment, part of the Secret Service practice of rotating newer agents onto the detail, Bolden became the first African American to guard the President.
-He was also reported to have "won two commendations for cracking counterfeiting rings".
-According to Jet magazine: "In 1962 he ranked second in the nation in solving" counterfeit and check forging cases.
+In June 1961, he was transferred from the Chicago office and given a 30-day temporary assignment in the Presidential Protective Division guarding John F. Kennedy.
+As a result of this assignment, Bolden had the distinction of being the first African American to guard a U.S. president.
+According to Michael Torina who was then chief inspector of the Secret Service, Bolden's assignment was routine and "we aren't making anything of it or providing any biographical matter, as is the same for any other agent."
+Torina added that it was a standard Secret Service practice to rotate newer agents onto the White House detail within the first two years of their service.

-According to Bolden, he was assigned to the Secret Service's Presidential Protective Division after he met Kennedy on April 28, 1961, while working an event at the McCormick Place in Chicago, and that Kennedy there personally invited him to join the White House detail as the first African-American assigned to protect the President.
-Bolden said that at one time Kennedy introduced him to others as "the Jackie Robinson of the Secret Service", a comment Bolden found so touching he almost broke into tears.
+Bolden's recollection of the circumstances of his White House assignment was slightly different.
+He said it occurred after he met Kennedy on April 28, 1961 while working an event at the McCormick Place in Chicago.
+According to Bolden, Kennedy personally invited him to join the White House detail as the first African American to protect the President.
+Bolden also said that Kennedy once introduced him to others as "the Jackie Robinson of the Secret Service", a comment Bolden found so touching he almost broke into tears.
+Bolden soon grew disenchanted by his experiences in the Presidential Protective Division.
+He voluntarily left it after his probationary period ended in July 1961.
+He later said his decision to leave was a "protest against the poor security being given the president."
+Bolden returned to Chicago as a field agent in the counterfeiting division where he built a record of success.
+He "won two commendations for cracking counterfeiting rings".
+Jet magazine reported that in 1962, he "ranked second in the nation in solving" counterfeit and check forging cases.

 Bribery charges

 On May 12, 1964, Bolden was accused of attempting to sell a government file to Joseph Spagnoli Jr. in exchange for $50,000.
 The file was evidence for a case in which Spagnoli was named as the head of a counterfeiting ring.
 Bolden was arraigned in Chicago on May 20, 1964, on federal charges that he had solicited a bribe from the ring that he had helped break.
-He was accused of seeking $50,000 in exchange for a secret file on the investigation.
-A federal grand jury returned a three count indictment against Bolden charging him with "seeking a bribe in violation of his official duty" (18 U.S.C. § 201), "corruptly obstructing the due administration of justice" (18 U.S.C. § 1503), and "conspiring with Frank Jones to commit the crimes defined in these sections" (18 U.S.C. § 371).
+A federal grand jury returned a three-count indictment against Bolden, charging him with "seeking a bribe in violation of his official duty" (18 U.S.C. § 201), "corruptly obstructing the due administration of justice" (18 U.S.C. § 1503), and "conspiring with Frank Jones to commit the crimes defined in these sections" (18 U.S.C. § 371).